morinim/documents/sysadmin/slackware/manage_updates.md

 This avoids the immediate failure, but introduces a different risk: commands may now run with missing argument and behaviour changes silently.

-In system scripts, silent changes are often worse than hard failures.
+In system scripts, silent changes can be more dangerous than hard failures.

 Letting `find` do the matching